dev-cycles/contextive/docs/adr/0001-general-architecture.md

 ### Language Server Protocol

-* Good, because it should be easier to add Contextly to more IDEs
+* Good, because it should be easier to add Contextive to more IDEs
 * Good, because it follows a standard and familiar protocol structure for IDE extension developers
 * Good, because new features added to the Language Server will immediately be supported in all IDEs
 * Bad, because deploying the Language Server with the IDE extension (and managing updates) adds an extra level of complexity